 - In parallel, to create supply-side differentiation using 5G, Gigabit, media content: Telcos are shoring up massive capital investments.
 The trade-off between a healthy operating P&L vs. a healthy capital structure has never been more prominent, forcing telco executives to explore new proﬁt pools (e.g., IoT, media distribution).
 Exploring the validity of these big bets is out-of-scope for this document, but it has resulted in CEOs of 8 of the 10 largest telcos identifying CX and efficiency ratio improvement as a critical necessity, with “going digital” and “self-service” being the solution mantras.

-Humanizing the digital experience – is it needed?
+Personalization of the digital experience – is it needed?

 We are not going to give forward more ideas on digital initiatives – instead, we asked a contrarian question – we believe there’s sufficient investment already, yet – why is digital still not a significantly higher percentage of customer’s end to end purchase/ service journey?
 Why do customers drop and complete with assistance?